ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

-For testing purpose downloand the texts of Shakespeare[^1] as a zip file.
-After you extract the zip file.
+For testing purposes, download the texts of Shakespeare[^1] as a zip file after you extract the zip file.

-## Find in the file
+## Find a text in a file

 To find the word in the TXT file: